trishume/QuestSaberPatch/Readme.md

 ### Removing songs

 Removing songs is fundamentally possible and not that hard to implement but I haven't done it yet.
 Right now if you want to remove songs just make a new COPY of your backup APK, patch that with all the songs you still want, and then install it.

+### It's throwing errors!

+If you get unhandled exceptions when trying to patch, maybe something like `System.IO.InvalidDataException: End of Central Directory record could not be found.`, this might happen sometimes and I'm not sure why, the recently added transactions feature might have fixed it but I'm not sure.
+Anyhow restoring your patching APK by making a **new copy** from your IMPORTANT ORIGINAL BACKUP COPY and patching that should hopefully fix the errors.

 ## Roadmap